Set up Gloo Mesh

 Workload cluster registration: Cluster registration creates a KubernetesCluster custom resource on the management cluster to represent the workload cluster and store relevant data, such as the workload cluster's local domain (“cluster.local”).
 To learn more about cluster registration and how to register clusters with Helm rather than meshctl, review the cluster registration guide.

 Istio installation: The Istio profiles in this getting started guide were provided with IstioLifecycleManager and GatewayLifecycleManager custom resources.
 However, Gloo Mesh can discover Istio service meshes regardless of their installation options.
-To manually install Istio, see the advanced configuration guides.
+For more information about service mesh lifecycle management with Gloo, check out Service mesh lifecycle and Solo distributions of Istio.

 Gloo workspace: Gloo workspaces let you organize team resources across Kubernetes namespaces and clusters.
 In this example, a single workspace is created for everything.
 Later, as your teams grow, you can create a workspace for each team, to enforce service isolation, set up federation, and even share resources by importing and exporting.
 You can also change the default workspace by following the Workspace setup guide.